bu-rcs/Intro_to_SCC/code/python/gpu/README.md

 **Note**: Do not change the value of `CUDA_VISIBLE_DEVICES` environment variable.
 It is set by the batch system when you request GPU resources.

+## Requesting additional GPU resources

+Check [SCC GPU Documentation](https://www.bu.edu/tech/support/research/software-and-programming/gpu-computing/) pages for more information on various GPU-related resources you can request for your jobs.

 ## Checking GPU resource usage